flutter/website/src/development/tools/devtools/memory.md

   memory type (Dart or external/native).

 [**Diff** tab](#diff-tab)
-: Detect and investigate a feature’s memory management issues.
+: Detect and investigate a feature’s memory management.

 [**Trace** tab](#trace-tab)
 : Investigate a feature’s memory management for